antonfirsov/docs/2017/02-Feb/week4/docker.md

 The most obvious scenario for using Docker and .NET applications is for production deployment and hosting.
 It turns out that production is just one scenario and the other ones are equally useful.
 These scenarios are not specific to .NET, but should apply to most developer platforms.

 - **Low friction install** -- You can try out .NET without installing anything on your machine.
 Just download a Docker image with .NET in it.
 - **Develop in a container** -- You can develop in a consistent environment, making development and production environments very similar (avoiding issues like global state on developer machines).
-Visual Studio Docker Tools even enable you to start a container directly from Visual Studio.
+[Visual Studio Tools for Docker](https://docs.microsoft.com/en-us/dotnet/articles/core/docker/visual-studio-tools-for-docker) even enable you to start a container directly from Visual Studio.
 - **Test in a container** -- You can test in a container, reducing failures due to incorrectly configured environments or other changes left behind from the last test.
 - **Build in a container** -- You can build code in a container, avoiding the need to correctly configure shared build machines for multiple environments but instead move to a "BYOC" (bring your own container) approach.
 - **Deployment in test, stage, production and other environments** -- You can deploy an image through all of your environments, reducing failures due to differences in configuration, typically only changing the behavior of the image via external configuration (for example, injected environment variables).